Sequential Bayesian parameter-state estimation in dynamical systems with noisy and incomplete observations via a variational framework: Numerical Experiments

 The resulting $RMSE_{\theta_i}(k)$ and $RMSE_{x_i}(k)$ for $i=1,2$ and $k=1,2,\ldots,50$ are shown in Figure~\ref{fig:RMSE}.
-Overall, FBOVI achieves the lowest RMSE for both parameter and state estimation across most time steps, outperforming the joint PF and joint UKF.
+Overall, FBOVI achieves the lowest RMSE for both parameter and state estimation at most time steps, outperforming the joint PF and joint UKF after step $17$.

-Next, we assess the predictive ability of the three online parameter–state estimation methods by computing the prediction RMSE over the same $50$ data realizations.
+Next, we assess the predictive ability of the three online parameter–state estimation methods by computing the prediction RMSE over the same $N=50$ data realizations.
 The prediction RMSE at time step $k$ is defined as